April 24, 2023 • Article, Third Third, Third Third Journal

 As far as I know, Belle followed through on her commitment to a “never-meetings” life.
 But she didn’t just play in retirement.
 She kept quite busy in a variety of relationships.
 She spent lots of time with her grandchildren.
 She mentored younger leaders.
 She hung out at her local coffee shop as a kind of guru.
 People in the neighborhood would come to her with a variety of questions and concerns.
 In this context, Belle was able to share her faith in Christ.
 She even ended up leading a weekly Bible study for all-comers at Starbucks.
 It was a regular commitment, but Belle adamantly denied that it was a meeting.

 I expect you know people in retirement who are doing things in continuity with what they did in the past.
 And you probably know others who are doing new things, exploring new possibilities.
 How all of this works out in your life will fit your particular situation and story.
 My recommendation is simple: Look for continuity, but be open to surprises.

-In the next article in this series, I’ll explore yet another suggestion for how you can clarify your purpose in the third third of life.
+In Part 5 I’ll explore yet another suggestion for how you can clarify your purpose in the third third of life.